JuanPotato/Tofu/README.md

 ### Generating a font
 **WARNING**: PLEASE DO NOT RUN THIS CODE ON A HARD DRIVE, I'M NOT SURE HOW LONG IT WOULD TAKE.
 I USED A RAM DISK

+I used python3 for this, it may work in python2.
+If it does not please feel free to make a pull request to fix it but I am not actively supporting python2.

 The syntax for the program is as follows. `gen_tofu.py 0000 FFFD -o` `0000` is the start
 `FFFD` is the end